 Speak to family and friends in Ireland about what life is like here.
 Reconnect with old friends before you return and make time to make new ones.

 These 10 tips are based on feedback from recently returned Irish emigrants.
 Special thanks to the 400 people who shared their experiences about returning to Ireland as part of our 2017 ‘Home for Good?’ report.
 For detailed information on all the above, read this guide to what you need to know about returning to Ireland.
-You can also download and print these tips here.
+You can also download these 10 things to know about returning to Ireland.